 The commons provide a natural habitat for a variety of wildlife species including mallard ducks, mute swans and dragonflies, while the lake is home to a number of wildlife birds and fish.

-The Lido (currently closed as I write this – check ahead) is the largest freshwater swimming pool by surface area in the UK, and has been used by locals since it opened in 1906.
+The Lido (currently closed as we write this – check ahead) is the largest freshwater swimming pool by surface area in the UK, and has been used by locals since it opened in 1906.
 Anyone can pay to take a dip during the summer months, but it’s exclusive to members of the South London Swimming Club in the winter.

 Address: Tooting Bec Road SW17 8JU